-> In order to be considered for this scholarship, you must select ‘Mica and Ahmet Ertegun Postgraduate Scholarships in the Humanities’ in the University of Oxford scholarships section of the University's graduate application form and submit your application for graduate study by the relevant January deadline for your course (8 January 2016 for Philosophy; 22 January 2016 for all other subjects).
+In order to be considered for this scholarship, you must select ‘Mica and Ahmet Ertegun Postgraduate Scholarships in the Humanities’ in the University of Oxford scholarships section of the University's graduate application form and submit your application for graduate study by the relevant January deadline for your course.
+See the Courses page for the deadline applicable to your course.

-> You must also complete an Ertegun supporting statement (see Related documents on this page) and upload it, together with your graduate application form, by the deadline.
+You must also complete an Ertegun supporting statement (see Related documents on this page) and upload it, together with your graduate application form, by the deadline.

 To be eligible for consideration for this scholarship, applicants must be successful in being offered a place on their course after consideration of applications received by the relevant January deadline for the course.
 Course applications which are held over after the January deadline to be re-evaluated against applications received by the March deadline, or course applications which have been put on a waiting list, are not eligible for scholarship consideration.

 Applicants who hold deferred offers to start in 2019-20 are not eligible to be considered for these scholarships.